Bone and Joint Research Center - For Healthcare Professionals

 News from the lab

-Congratulations to Dr. Gary Gibson who was recently awarded a grant from the Josephine Ford Cancer Institute to study microRNAs as biomarkers and therapeutic targets for chondrosarcoma.
+Congratulations to Dr. Gary Gibson who was recently awarded a grant from the Henry Ford Cancer Institute to study microRNAs as biomarkers and therapeutic targets for chondrosarcoma.
 Dr. Gibson is collaborating on this project with Dr. Ted Parsons and Dr. Michael Mott in the Department of Orthopaedic Surgery.Congratulations to Dr. Yener Yeniwho was recently awarded grants from the National Institutes of Health (NIH) and Department of Defense (DOD).

 Congratulations once again to Dr. Yener Yeni who was recently awarded a grant from the Department of Defense.
 The title of Dr. Yeni’s grant is, “Novel In Vitro Modification of Bone for an Allograft with Improved Toughness and Osteoconductivity.